Sugar Helps Medicine Go Down

 If the study results were to show that a saturated fat, high sucrose meal is protective in its own right, surely that would make the potential conclusions more meaningful and useful.

 “…dietary MCFAs/MCTs [coconut oil] suppress fat deposition through enhanced thermogenesis and fat oxidation in animal and human subjects…several reports suggest that MCFAs/MCTs offer the therapeutic advantage of preserving insulin sensitivity in animal models and patients with type 2 diabetes.”

-Perhaps nobody wants to admit that it’s ok to have dessert before dinner, or for that matter, instead of dinner.
+Perhaps nobody wants to admit that it’s okay to have dessert before dinner, or for that matter, instead of dinner.

-Replacing high PUFA oils like soy, safflower, sunflower, canola, corn as well as fish oils, with coconut oil, butter, ghee and other highly saturated fats, is a good starting point.
-A diet with enough protein from milk, cheese and gelatin and plenty of sugar from sweet fruits, fruit juice and white sugar can help improve metabolic function and protect against stress and inflammation.
+Replacing oils high in PUFAs, like soy, safflower, sunflower, canola, corn and fish oils, with coconut oil, butter, ghee and other highly saturated fats, can be a good starting point.
+A diet with enough protein from milk, cheese and gelatin and plenty of sugar from sweet fruits, fruit juice and white sugar is one potential way to help improve metabolic function and protect against stress and inflammation.

-This is not a question of belief or non-belief.
+This is not so much a question of belief or non-belief.
 Experimentation and experience matter most.
-Find out for yourself.
+It’s better to find out for yourself.

 See More Here

 Glucose ingestion induces an increase in intranuclear nuclear factor kappaB, a fall in cellular inhibitor kappaB, and an increase in tumor necrosis factor alpha messenger RNA by mononuclear cells in healthy human subjects.